-A number of common garden plants are actually toxic to cats.
-When grass is available, most cats will not eat outside plants or flowers.
-Occasionally, out of boredom or curiosity, a cat may nibble on a leaf or stem.
-While it's rare that a cat will consume a large enough amount to become ill, it's better to be safe and know which plants are potentially harmful and by what degree.
+A number of common garden plants are actually toxic to cats. it's important to be safe and know which plants are potentially harmful and by what degree.
 Some may cause kitty just a little discomfort, and other plants can be lethal.